royal-git/consent-gating-tester/README.md

 # ConsentGatingLab

 Tiny Kotlin/Android playground I hacked together to sanity-check consent-gated AppsFlyer init/stop flows without touching the real app.
-It is not production-ready, audited, or polished—just a vibe-coded tool for teammates to poke at SDK behaviours.
+It is not production-ready, audited, or polished—just a vibe-coded tool to poke at SDK behaviours.

 ## What’s Here
 - Switchable consent + mock UMP signals to drive start/stop decisions.